 The only treatment for food allergies is to avoid the food that causes your allergy.
 Even if you are careful, it is difficult to avoid all contact with a specific food.

-If you are at risk of a severe allergic reaction and you have been prescribed an adrenaline (epinephrine) autoinjector (such as an EpiPen), ASCIA recommends that you have an action plan for anaphylaxis.
-If you are not at high risk and have not been prescribed an adrenaline autoinjector, ASCIA recommends that you have an ASCIA action plan for allergic reactions.
+If you are at risk of a severe allergic reaction and you have been prescribed an adrenaline injector (such as an EpiPen or Anapen®), the Australasian Society of Clinical Immunology and Allergy (ASCIA) recommends that you have an ASCIA Action Plan for Anaphylaxis for the brand of injector you have been prescribed.
+If you are not at high risk and have not been prescribed an adrenaline autoinjector, ASCIA recommends that you have an ASCIA Action Plan for Allergic Reactions.

 To assist with food avoidance, people with food allergies need to become familiar and comfortable with reading food labels.
 ASCIA has fact sheets to help you understand how to read food labels and what to avoid if you have a peanut, tree nut or seed allergy.